ao66ao/makerspaces/pages/resources.md

 ## About the Project

-{% include feature/button.html text="resources.html" link="https://ao66ao.github.io/resources.html" color="success" %}
+{% include feature/button.html text="About" link="https://ao66ao.github.io/about.html" color="success" %}

 ## For Makers
 This is a section for Makers to Get Resources
+{% include feature/button.html text="Resources for Makers" link="https://ao66ao.github.io/resources/formakers.html" color="success" %}

 ## For Librarians

 This is a section for Librarians to Get Resources
+{% include feature/button.html text="Resources for Libraries" link="https://ao66ao.github.io/resources/forlibraries.html" color="success" %}